Welcome to Blackboard Support!

 Moving from Blackboard Learn to Canvas?
 Click here to submit your Canvas Migration Request or sign up for upcoming Canvas training sessions.
 The CLEAR Helpdesk gives support for courses in both Blackboard and Canvas.

-Software requirements for running Blackboard Learn and its add-on tools.
+Software requirements for Blackboard Learn and add-on tools.

 Policies that all instructors who use Blackboard should familiarize themselves with.

-Information about how to use Blackboard on a mobile device.
+Information on use of Blackboard on mobile devices.

 Frequently asked questions provided by Blackboard.

 Check back for updates on internet outages and system malfunctions.

 Blackboard Learn is unavailable every Saturday night from 11:00pm until 2:00am CDT Sunday morning for system maintenance.
 Occasionally the date and times may change to accommodate for extended maintenance windows.
 You can find maintenance notifications in the right column of Blackboard's login page, learn.unt.edu.